Comments on the Atiyah-Patodi-Singer index theorem, domain wall, and Berry phase: Special example in two dimensions

 Next, let us consider the ghost contribution.
 The Pauli-Villars mass never crosses zero through the Euclidean time development.
 Thus, all momentum modes are homotopically trivial even if they cross $\tilde{p}_1(x_2)=0$.
 Thus,

 Combining the above results, we obtain the desired result \eqref{eq:desired_result}

-However, it appears puzzling that the Pauli-Villars field does not give any contribution as opposed to the usual wisdom. \footnote{ For example, a standard calculation shows that the phase of the partition function for a three-dimensional manifold without boundary, which is given by the Chern-Simons action, one obtains equal amount of contributions from physical field and Pauli-Villars field. } Actually, this is just a superficial puzzle caused by adding the two regions $\abs{x_2}<L_2/2$ and $L_2/2<\abs{x_2}<L_2'/2$.
+This result implies that our formulation counts the number of the level crossings as the original APS index theorem does.
+However, it appears puzzling that the Pauli-Villars field does not give any contribution as opposed to the usual wisdom. \footnote{ For example, a standard calculation shows that the phase of the partition function for a three-dimensional manifold without boundary, which is given by the Chern-Simons action, one obtains an equal amount of contributions from physical field and Pauli-Villars field. } Actually, this is just a superficial puzzle caused by adding the two regions $\abs{x_2}<L_2/2$ and $L_2/2<\abs{x_2}<L_2'/2$.
 In the next Sec.~\ref{sec:berry_blk_bdy}, we will divide the torus into these two regions and see that the Berry phase is ``doubled'' by including the fermion and the ghost contributions.